 Each time you start Fortify Audit Workbench, it checks the server to determine if a newer Fortify Static Code Analyzer or Fortify Applications and Tools version is available and then, if a newer version is available, downloads and installs it.

 Important!
-If you have a Fortify Plugin for Eclipse installed, after you upgrade your Fortify Applications and Tools from Fortify Audit Workbench, you must uninstall, and then reinstall the Eclipse Plugin.
+If you have a Fortify Plugin for Eclipse installed, after you upgrade your Fortify Applications and Tools from Fortify Audit Workbench, you must uninstall, and then reinstall the Fortify Plugin for Eclipse.

 Sample Projects